w9w/bugbounty_changelogs/README.md

 # bugbounty_changelogs

 Newly released features mean new bugs right?
 I dorked changelogs / development progress tracking pages for >200 bug bounty programs (excluding VDPs), parsed them and created a list containing the most informative and constantly updating changelogs.
-If you have something to add, feel free to propose a pull request.
+If you have something to add, feel free to drop a pull request - I'll add a changelog if it's interesting enough and the last changes were recent.

 # Public: